EwD-Project/EwD-Public/Reading_Rules.md

 ### Sub-Rule 3.1 – Default Stressed Syllable

 ¶1 – The default stress syllable in EwD is the **first syllable**.
-This means that, in the absence of certain conditions, the first syllable always receives the primary stress (S1)\*.
+This means that in the absence of certain conditions the first syllable always receives the primary stress (S1)\*.

 > E.g.: nature, excellent, temperature, infini̯te